NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 sub_ghz_det

-3.2.2.5 Syslog
+5.2.2.5 Syslog

-log.nnnn (Wherenis an integer that gets incremented every time the previous file exceeds 25 MB)
+log.nnnn (Where n is an integer that gets incremented every time the previous file exceeds 25 MB)

 If you are used to the Node V2, then you may have used Node Client to communicate with your Nodes.
-This is no longer needed with the Node V3 as the new Nodes can pair directly with the CTT Mobile App and changes to the Node are made directly through pairing with the app.
+This is no longer needed with the Node V3, as the new Nodes can pair directly with the CTT Mobile App and changes to the Node are made directly through pairing with the app.

-4.1 Download and install the CTT Mobile App
+6.1 Download and install the CTT Mobile App

-You can find links to both the iOS and Android versions of the CTT Mobile App on our main user guide page here, or by searching for CTT Mobile in the respective App stores.
+You can find links to both the iOS and Android versions of the CTT Mobile App on our main user guide page here, or by searching for CTT Mobile in the respective app stores.

-4.2 Pairing to your Node V3
+6.2 Pairing to your Node V3

-To pair with your node, open the CTT Mobile App on your mobile phone and click the Connect Device button.
-This will open up the Available Device page.
+To pair with your Node, open the CTT Mobile App on your mobile phone and click the Connect Device button.
+This will open the Available Device page.
 From here, click the Start Scan button.
 This will then display any and all Nodes within your phone’s detection range.
 If you have more than one Node, a good way to determine which one is closest to you is to use the RSSI value.
 Choose the Node you wish to pair with by clicking the Connect button.
 You will get a Pairing Complete! message when you have successfully paired with the Node.
 From here, click the Go button.

 • Details - provides an overview of Node Status, Solar Charging Status (only valid when attached to the Solar-rechargeable Power Supply), and Current Config

-• Listen - This page is where you can toggle on and off viewing tag detections on both 2.4GHz and 434MHz frequencies, via the app.
-Note that the Node is always listening (or is listening on a pre-determined schedule, if you have modified the configuration), so toggling on and off these buttons only toggles whether or not the App is displaying detections on your phone.
+• Listen - This page is where you can toggle on and off viewing tag detections on both 2.4GHz and 434MHz frequencies via the app.
+Note that the Node is always listening (or is listening on a predetermined schedule if you have modified the configuration), so toggling these buttons on and off only toggles whether or not the app is displaying detections on your phone.

 Config parameters include:

-• Enable/Disable LEDs : Default = ON
+• Enable/Disable LEDs: Default = ON

 • Adjust the Health Packet interval (min): Default = 15 min

-• Uplink Tx Power (Low/Med/High): Default = Low Note this is the power used for the Node to send data to the SensorStation and therefore only affects transmission from the Node to the SensorStation
+• Uplink Tx Power (Low/Med/High): Default = Low.
+Note: this is the power used for the Node to send data to the SensorStation and therefore only affects transmission from the Node to the SensorStation

 • 434MHz Scan Hours (0-24): Default is ALL.
 Note that all times are in UTC.